opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 As an administrator, you can always delete the integration to Nextcloud using the **Delete** button in  the OpenProject settings or the **Reset** button in the Nextcloud settings.

 > **Important:** If you perform this action, the integration will be reset and deleted and all settings and user connections that were created will be deleted.
 This means that should you want to reconfigure the integration, you will need complete the entire setup process once again.

+## Using the integration

+Once the file storage is added and enabled for projects, your users are able to take full advantage of the Nextcloud-OpenProject integration.
+For more information on how link Nextcloud files to work packages in OpenProject and access linked work packages in Nextcloud, please refer to the [Nextcloud integration user guide](../../../user-guide/nextcloud-integration/).
+.